Toshiki Seto: Biography

-In 2013, Seto was part of Ken-On's Next Generation and on 2014 he debuted in the drama Yowakutemo Katemasu.
+In 2013, Seto was part of Ken-On's Next Generation and in 2014 he debuted in the drama Yowakutemo Katemasu.
 His film debut was in Strayer's Chronicle.
-In August 2015, Seto is now affiliated with Ken-On.
+In August 2015, Seto was affiliated with Ken-On.
+In March 2022, he left Ken-On.
+He is now affiliated with Kon-Rush.
 His skill is playing baseball and his hobby is watching films.